 BIOGRAPHY

-Prior to joining Foster, Jason earned an MSc in Human Resources and Organizations from the London School of Economics and a B.S. in Psychology from the University of California, San Diego.
+Prior to my PhD, I earned an MSc in Human Resources and Organizations from the London School of Economics and a B.S. in Psychology from the University of California, San Diego.